enriquepablo/modus_ponens/README.md

 However, it must also be said that

 * It is a work in progress.
-At the moment it doesn't even have arithmetic facilities, nor some form of persistance.
+For example at the moment it doesn't even have some form of persistance.
   If I publish this now it's because the results below show promise, and perhaps they might convince someone else into supporting the project.

 Below, I will try to substantiate the claims I have made above.